REX-IGAR1950/rate-exchange-prediction/README.md

 - Study the stationarity and time series decomposing

-- Building Models using autoarima
+- Building Models using autoarima and prophet

 - graph the outgoing data

+- See volatility

 # Requirements